-The University System of Georgia Board of Regents recently approved three Augusta University professors as Regents’ Entrepreneurs for their success in translating research into a commercial setting to improve patient care.
+The University System of Georgia Board of Regents recently approved three Augusta University faculty researchers as Regents’ Entrepreneurs for their success in translating research into a commercial setting to improve patient care.

 David C. Hess, MD, David Munn, MD, and Babak Baban, PhD, are the first three AU professors to earn the designation.
 The trio was recommended by President Brooks A. Keel, PhD, and Executive Vice President for Academic Affairs and Provost Neil J. MacKinnon, PhD, following an internal peer review conducted by Senior Vice President for Research Michael Diamond, MD, Executive Vice President for Strategic Partnerships and Economic Development Michael Shaffer and Associate Vice President for Innovation Commercialization Chris McKinney.